 In January 2014 Allistair won the inaugural AfghanMade Best Young Designer Award at the 9th Carpet Design Awards at Domotex Hannover in Germany.
 The award was Allistair’s first experience of creating a composition solely for a woven surface.
 Driven by a fascination of the artistic heritage and traditional techniques involved in making carpets, Allistair began to work with weavers in Afghanistan and Nepal to translate some of his artworks into hand-knotted carpets, creating textile interpretations of his vivid abstract paintings.

-In 2015 Allistair’s work received royal recognition from HRH The Prince of Wales when his textile artwork, ‘Digital Stitch’ was acquired by the National Wool Museum in Wales to become part of their permanent textile collection.
+In 2015 Allistair’s work received royal recognition from HRH The Prince of Wales when his digitally printed textile work Digital Stitchwas acquired by the National Wool Museum in Wales, becoming part of their permanent textile collection.

-Since 2014 Allistair has been an elected fellow and a recipient of a studio with The Digswell Arts Trust, an arts organisation that is devoted to supported new talent and emerging creatives.
-In 2017 Allistair was invited to join Design-Nation, the premium portfolio for Craft, Design and Product in the UK.
+Since 2014 Allistair has been an elected fellow and recipient of a studio with the The Digswell Arts Trust, a 60-year-old arts organisation that is devoted to supporting and developing emerging talent.
+In early 2017 Allistair was invited to become an elected member of Design-Nation, the premium portfolio for Craft, Design and Product in the UK.

 Allistair works, and has worked, with a number of international companies and initiatives including Turquoise Mountain, AfghanMade, Rug-Maker, Craig & Rose and Think Positive Prints UK, alongside working on projects with organisations such as Campaign for Wool, Arts Thread and Calzada Fox.

 Allistair is a graduate of the University of the Arts London with a BA (Hons) in Surface Design and also holds a Foundation Degree with Distinction in Fashion and Textile Design from the University of Bedfordshire.